shaninala/Final-Project/README.md

+#GasHubAbout
+##About:
+GasHub is a web application designed to help drivers save money and reduce fuel waste by finding the most efficient and affordable gas stations on their route.
+Our mission is to provide real-time gas prices so consumers never have to overpay.

 Project Members: Shani Tuachi, Michael Zheng.

-Our Final Porject Idea: GasHub is a web application designed to help drivers save money and reduce fuel waste by finding the most efficient and affordable gas stations on their route.
-Our mission is to provide real-time gas prices so consumers never have to overpay.

 Tools: